AriFordsham/GHCWiki/typeable-t.md

 - Functions for constructing and destructing `TypeRep`s differ, in particular destructing needs a GADT return type to deal with existentially hidden `TypeRep` indices.

+- The new API does not expose `TyCon`, and is therefore a much smaller API; see questions below.

 ### With kind equalities